Why We Created the Product Field

 Who this guide is for

 The Reference Guide is for product people working in complex environments, be it as CEOs or product managers, founders or consultants.
-It is for people working in product management, UX, marketing, and engineering who know that communication across disciplines is often hindered by a lack of shared vocabulary and big pictures.
-For people facilitating teams or groups, it offers a range of hands-on advice on how to implement the model and the methods.
+It is for people working in product management, UX, marketing, and engineering who know that communication across disciplines is often hindered by a lack of a common vocabulary and shared understanding.
+For people facilitating teams or groups, it offers some hands-on advice on how to implement the framework and its methods.

 The Reference Guide is not for people looking for silver bullets or the next buzzword to monetize, nor is it for people unwilling to engage with the topic of product innovation intellectually.
-If you‘re into that kind of stuff, look elsewhere, there‘s enough alternatives on the market.
+If you‘re into that kind of stuff, look elsewhere – there are enough alternatives on the market.

 How to read this guide

-Chapters 01 through 04 describe not only the structure and details of the Product Field, but also the four steps we usually take when working with it.
+Chapters 01 through 04 describe not only the architecture and details of the Product Field, but also the four-step process to work with it.
 The chapters are provided in the sequence of these steps.

 Once you‘ve mastered your initial journey through the book, though, the Guide is meant to double as a handy reference for specific aspects of the Product Field you can come back to in your day-to-day work.
 In addition, for every step of using the Product Field, we provide some insights and tips from our practice to inform your work with it.

 For the curious among you, we‘ve included a list of suggested further reading – books and articles that inspired us and that provided the basis for our own work.